larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 didn't manage to be preserved for many.
 Many, probably millions of years OK.

-### 91-turtle
+### 91-turtle /

 Now here's the big turtle.
-And it's Jim just turning around here.
-And.
+And it's just turning around here.

 (51:36)
-Smarter long turtle.
+Some more turtle.
-It's making a squirrel
+It's making a squiral
 or a spiral or something.
 OK, so that's it.
 91 is the big turtle.

-### 92-turtle
+### 92-turtle /

-92 more big turtle.
+92 &mdash; more big turtle.
-This picture was very popular with the kids.
+This big turtle was very popular with the kids.
-It was this was the first turtle ever made and people you know it just kept staying and use.
+It was, this was the first turtle ever made and people, you know, just kept staying and use it.
 (52:02)
-It wasn't the most advanced and this or that but it was it.
-As far as the kids were concerned, it was one of the best ones.
+It wasn't the most advanced and this or that but it was, as far as the kids were concerned, it was one of the best ones.
-Most popular.
+It was popular.
-OK, so there it is drawing away
+OK, so there it is drawing away.

-### 93-cube
+### 93-cube /

 93 cube.
 OK, let's see.
 We've got some some blocks.
-Yeah, you could ever.
+Yeah, we got...
 (52:30)
-I can hear, let's see,
-zoom in, zoom out a little bit.
+... let's see, zoom in, zoom out a little bit.
-Looks like it made it
+Looks like it made a
 fairly high stack there.

-OK, now here is a a.
+OK, now here is a,
-I think this may be a contour map of of of that fake human hand just showing a complex thing.
+I think this may be a contour map of that fake human hand just showing a complex thing.
-We unfortunately we didn't.
-We had very little thing this this may be the only effort to to really deal with complex smooth objects even present day and I think that maybe that linowitz guy or whatever it is basically.
+Unfortunately, we had very little time.
+This may be the only effort to to really deal with complex smooth objects even in the present day, and I think that maybe what that
+Lenowitz guy or whatever it is basically has.
 (53:10)
-So there's.
-Steps to draw draw card tours.
+So there's steps to draw contours.
-OK, that's that's 93.
+OK, that's 93.

-### 94-solar
+### 94-solar /

 Now 94.
-OK, this 94 now this is a it looks like this solar data and it may have been sort of this propagation.
+OK, this 94, now, this is... it looks like this solar data and it may have been sort of this propagation.
 (53:32)
 It looks like it may be a display hack.
 I don't know what that is,
 but this guy that did this is still around.

-Actually I haven't still haven't contacted him in many years.
+Actually I haven't &mdash; still haven't contacted him in many years.
-He used to be my roommate is
+He used to be my roommate.
-my name is Mike Beeler and he
-had gotten this data from some contact at Harvard or something, and so he just sort of did that as a.
+His name is Mike Beeler and he had gotten this data from some contact at Harvard or something, and so he just sort of did that as a demonstration for them.
-Demonstration for them.
 At the time it was pretty
 interesting for them.